 - In One Piece, Usopp's pessimism means that he isn't affected by Perona's Negative Hollows, which send everyone else into a Corner of Woe.
 He even manages to make the ghosts themselves depressed.

-- Astérix: Cacofonix the village bard's legendarily off-key singing (occasionally causing it to rain indoors) means he's often attacked as soon as he opens his mouth, but there are several occasions when he's weaponized.
+- Asterix: Cacofonix the village bard's legendarily off-key singing (which can make it rain indoors) means he's often attacked as soon as he opens his mouth, but there are several occasions when he's weaponized.

 - Asterix and the Normans: The Normans don't know what fear is and are looking for someone to teach them (they hear it gives men wings and want to acquire this power).
 At the end of the story, in recognition for his role he's seated at the village feast while Fulliautomatix is the one tied up.

 - The Mansions of the Gods: To persuade the Romans to desert the Mansions, the Gauls rent an apartment for Cacofonix, telling him that this way, he'll be allowed to practive his singing without the Gauls telling him to shut up, not to mention he'll be surrounded by the refined and cultured Romans.
 The Romans clear out the next day.